Review of Compression Socks for DVT Prevention on Long Flights

 The consequences are not always immediate.
 A DVT can remain "silent" for days after landing, only manifesting as a pulmonary embolism when the traveler returns to their normal routine.
 Real-world data from the American College of Chest Physicians suggests that travel-related DVT risk remains elevated for up to two missed weeks post-flight.

-Precision-Engineered Solutions for Venous Health
+Solutions for Health

 To combat these risks, you must look for graduated compression.
 This means the pressure is highest at the ankle (100%) and decreases as it moves up the leg (typically 70% at the calf).
 This gradient is what forces blood to move upward toward the heart.